 ICIEC’s Jakarta office is integrated within the Islamic Development Bank (IsDB) Group Regional Hub of Indonesia, which in total, comprises around 30 employees.
 The hub is led by an IsDB hub resident, who is supported by an IsDB country manager, several operation team leaders and supporting staff, all managing the interventions of the IsDB for the same SEA member countries as ICIEC.
 We also have colleagues from our sister entity, the International Islamic Trade Finance Corporation (ITFC), which is the trade financing arm of the IsDB group.

 We also work closely with our IsDB colleagues in identifying and originating potential transactions for joint intervention.
-As Indonesia is a direct borrower from the IsDB, our IsDB colleagues work closely with the government, especially at the ministerial level, which helps us at ICIEC identify potential pipelines of strategic projects where ICIEC could also contribute through its risk mitigation/de-risking solutions complementing the overall interventions of the IsDB Group to our member countries.
+As Indonesia is a direct borrower from the IsDB, our IsDB colleagues work closely with the government, especially at the ministerial level, which helps us at ICIEC identify potential pipelines of strategic projects where ICIEC could also contribute through its risk mitigation/de-risking solutions complementing the overall interventions of the IsDB Group to our member states.

 All colleagues of the regional hub have formed a close bond with each other, which has created a family-like working atmosphere and makes coming to the office, while putting in the extra working hours to ensure smooth coordination with our HQ in Jeddah (as Jakarta is four hours ahead of Jeddah), even more enjoyable.

-One of our key roles/functions as business development is to identify the financing and investment needs of our member states to support their national development plans and connect those needs to the resources that we/ICIEC have in our own network.
+One of our key roles/functions as business development is to identify the financing and investment needs of our member states to support their national development plans and connect those needs to the resources that we/ ICIEC have in our own network.
 This is the same approach we apply when it comes to supporting our member states throughout their ‘net zero’ journeys in executing their energy transition plans as per their National Determined Contributions (NDCs) and commitments as signatories to the Paris Agreement.

-As Asia is the highest contributor to the globe’s CO2 emissions (52%), there is an astounding US$40 trillion estimated funding gap for Asia to achieve its net zero targets by 2050.
+As Asia is the highest contributor to the globe’s CO2 emissions (52%), there is an astounding $40 trillion estimated funding gap for Asia to achieve its net zero targets by 2050.
 If you include Central Asia, we have around 12 member states from the continent.
 Each one of these is economically (and politically) differently situated.
 Each has different energy transition blueprints, climate frameworks and policies, resources/means and timelines to achieve their net zero targets.
 Some member states have easier access to financing/liquidity than others.

-Business development is placed at ICIEC’s front line for its member states; hence it’s our role to do any necessary canvasing, to conduct and participate in dialogues with key stakeholders involved in each country’s climate framework, to identify the gaps that our member state governments require support for and treat those gaps as opportunities for ICIEC to step in and mobilise its resources through our de-risking solutions.
+Business development is placed at ICIEC’s front line for its member states; hence it’s our role to do any necessary canvasing, to conduct and participate in dialogues with key stakeholders involved in each country’s climate framework, to identify the gaps that our member states governments require support for and treat those gaps as opportunities for ICIEC to step in and mobilise its resources through our de-risking solutions.

 Together with the IsDB Group, we have been in discussion with several key state-owned institutions that require financing to support Indonesia’s energy transition plan, which is included under the ‘SDG Indonesia One-Green Finance Facility (SIO-GFF)’, a platform devised by the Indonesia MoF to blend public and private financing (blended finance) aimed at channelling SDG-related infrastructure projects including energy transition, the first phase of which will mainly be focused on gradually decommissioning Indonesia’s coal-fired power plants and the second phase will be focused on developing new renewable energy assets.